-5 Reasons to Create Reports in Google BigQuery
+5 Reasons to Create Reports on Google BigQuery Data for Advanced Web Analytics

 Google Analytics 4 is the world’s most used web analytics system.
 It’s easy to implement and provides a variety of out-of-the-box reports.
 All in all, Google Analytics 4 is a great tool for analyzing basic KPIs.
 However, if you’ve ever tried performing deeper analysis of your website, you may have noticed that in some cases Google Analytics 4 lacks the capabilities you need.